How Restoring Function Changes Everything

 With functional health guidance, the transition began carefully.
 Carbohydrates were reduced enough to lower insulin and allow fat release, while protein, minerals, and recovery were protected.
 The body resisted at first, as expected.
 For roughly two weeks, energy fluctuated as enzymes, transporters, and mitochondria relearned how to oxidise fat efficiently.
 This adaptation phase was not failure.
 It was metabolic retraining.

+Once fat metabolism switched on, everything changed.
+Energy stabilised.
+Hunger quieted.
+Body composition shifted without force.
+Fat became accessible rather than defended.
 Exercise changed role.
 High-intensity strength training supported muscle and signalling.
 Cycling and hiking became low-intensity, enjoyable, and sustainable.
 Recovery improved.
 Inflammation reduced.
 Metabolic markers stabilised.
 Most importantly, my relationship with fat changed.
 Fat stopped being something to fear, restrict, or fight.
 It became a dependable energy system that supported work, training, recovery, and aging.

 This was not weight loss.
 It was metabolic restoration—the body returning to how it is designed to function.